On the pod, the guys revisit Dennis and Dee Get a New Dad from It's Always Sunny in Philadelphia Season 2, Episode 10.

 Charlie: But even that, you're not wa-- you're not sitting there watching the commercials like that.
 You get like little brain breaks, right?
 So you get like a two minutes of action and then you can go be on your phone or do whatever and then you're back in and--

-Glenn: Are you paying close attention [crosstalk] for three and a half, four hours?
+Glenn: Are you paying close attention for the full three and a half, four hours?

 Rob: Well, my attention is full if I'm watching what Americans call soccer, I can watch.
 There are no commercials so I'm watching that.